ridingwolf/6letterwordexercise/README.md

 fo+obar=foobar
 ```

-Do this twice: the first solution should focus on performance, the second on extensibility.
-You can use whatever programming language you want.
+You can start by only supporting combinations of two words and improve the algorithm at the end of the exercise to support any combinations, if time permits.

 Treat this exercise as if you were writing production code; think TDD, SOLID, clean code and avoid primitive obsession.
-For the extensibility part, be mindful of changing requirements like a different maximum combination length, or a different source of the input data.
+Be mindful of changing requirements like a different maximum combination length, or a different source of the input data.

 Don't spend too much time on this; an hour or so is fine.

 When starting this exercise, please make a fork of this repository.